johnmcfarlane/papers/c++/error-handling.md

 }
 ```

+with respect to `number` is no different to that of `number_to_letter`;
+they both require the same range of values.
+So even an assertion is of little value here.

 ### Sanitizing Input

 Code which digests input into the program is a very different matter.

 The program's developer(s) cannot assume that its input is error-free.
 In order to be confident that no Unambiguous Bugs can occur,
-input must first be sanitized.
+input must first be checked.

 In this example, the command line parameter is converted to an `int`.